MaheenNaseem/100-Days-of-Code-Python-Challenge/README.md

 ![GitHub Last Commit](https://img.shields.io/github/last-commit/MaheenNaseem/100-Days-of-Code-Python-Challenge)

 # 👋 Hello, I'm Maheen!
 Welcome to my #100DaysOfCode Python Challenge repository.
-This space is dedicated to documenting my daily coding journey, learning Python from the basics to advanced projects.
+This space is dedicated to documenting my daily coding journey, from learning the basics of Python to advanced projects.

 # 🚀 About This Challenge
 This challenge is inspired by Angela Yu’s "100 Days of Python" Bootcamp.
 The main goals are: